suryarajidev/vocabulary-practice/README.md

 I think I'm done.
 I asked ChatGPT if it could add a file with the API key.
 It did, and it's called   window.VOCAB_SUPABASE.publishableKey

 Tell me if it all works out.

+JAI:
+Ok, I am going to create a sign in page as the first thing you see / sign up but check if you made profile tables